-Nerve growth factors elevated in pancreatic cancer modelJune 19th, 2012 in Cancer /
+Nerve growth factors elevated in pancreatic cancer modelJune 19, 2012 in Medicine & Health / Cancer

 Severe pain is a major symptom of pancreatic cancer.
 The results of a new study show that four different factors involved in the growth and maintenance of nerves are elevated in a mouse model of pancreatic cancer.
 This is a step forward in understanding the relationship between the development of pain and the progression of pancreatic cancer.

 "When other researchers have looked at samples of pancreatic cancer, they have described perineural tumor invasion in as many as 90 to 100 percent of cases," said Rachelle E. Stopczynski, a M.D./Ph.D. student at the University of Pittsburgh in Pa.
 "We used a mouse model of pancreatic cancer to look at what drives these interactions, and to investigate what role tumor-nerve interactions play in cancer progression."